 Brightness and depth of color have begun to fade, though there is still a small amount of bright color.
 Leaf drop has begun and will accelerate from this point.

 Fall Color Peak

 In the DeSoto State Park area, a hint of color usually begins to appear in late September or early October and lasts well into November.
-Historically peak Fall color has been between the first part of October into the middle part of November.
+Historically peak Fall color has been between the second part of October into the first part of November.

 Fall Blooms & Berries

 Leaves are not the only color to be seen during the Fall!
 Fall is a wonderful time to find an amazing array of wildflowers.
 Most people associate fall with the arrival of vibrant foliage; spectacular reds, oranges, and yellows; But often-overlooked are the wildflower blooms and berries that can be found of particular interest.

 Click here to view our Blooms & Berries Story Map.